Frozen Shoulder – Adhesive Capsulitis

 What causes frozen shoulder?

-Many of the patients I meet who have a frozen shoulder, are going through some hormonal shifts which may contribute to their condition.
+Many of the patients I meet who have a frozen shoulder, are going through hormonal shifts which may contribute to their condition.
 They might be experiencing a drop in oestrogen levels as they approach and continue into menopause.
 Sometimes stressful life changes (such as divorce, bereavement, or negotiating the ups and downs of a teenager in the family) can produce an increase in the stress hormone, cortisol.

 What’s actually happening when a shoulder becomes frozen?